What exactly happens during a build is often controlled by people less trusted than a Jenkins administrator:

 The Jenkins controller and agents can be thought of as a distributed process which executes across multiple discrete processes and machines.
 This allows an agent to ask the controller process for information available to it, for example, the contents of files, etc., and even to have the controller run certain commands when requested by the agent.

-As an alternative to disabling Agent → Controller Access Control, administrators can selectively allow greater access.
+As an alternative to disabling Agent → Controller Access Control, in Jenkins 2.325 and earlier, administrators can selectively allow greater access.
 See the documentation for details.